gurung-p/kiwifruit-packhouse-data-warehouse-analytics/README.md

 - `DimCustomer` – Export customer and market attributes

 ### **Fact Tables**
-Fact tables store measurable events — the numeric values you aggregate and analyse.
+Fact tables store measurable events - the numeric values we aggregate and analyse.
 They answer the “how much, how many, how long” questions.

 - `FactPacking` – Packing runs, grades, classes, tray counts, packed kg